Amazon HQ2 search process enters next stage

 The company has also reportedly seen sites in Northern Virginia and Montgomery County, Maryland.
 A representative for Northern Virginia declined to comment.
 Montgomery County officials did not respond to a request for comment.

-Because three of the top 20 finalists are in the DC area, the region is considered by some to be a frontrunner.
+Because three of the top 20 finalists are in the Washington DC area, the region is considered by some to be a frontrunner.
 Amazon CEO Jeff Bezos also has a home in Washington and owns the Washington Post.

 The nation's capital scored the highest on Hamilton Place Strategies (HPS) recent analysis of HQ2 finalists, which was based on factors outlined in Amazon's request for proposals, such as transportation, education, business, lifestyle, culture and connectivity.